MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_stalk_and_pounce_on_target.md

 # Entity Documentation - minecraft:behavior.stalk_and_pounce_on_target

-`minecraft:behavior.stalk_and_pounce_on_target` allows an entity to stalk a specific target.
+`minecraft:behavior.stalk_and_pounce_on_target` compels an entity to stalk a specific target.
 Once within range of the target, the entity will then leap at the target and deal damage based upon its attack attribute.

 > [!IMPORTANT]
 > `minecraft:behavior.stalk_and_pounce_on_target` requires a target in order to work properly.
 Target can be determined by using one of the following behaviors: